-4.97.
-In the case of uranium fuel fabrication facilities, the nuclear material to be recovered is uranium both from scraps (i.e. products that are out of specification and that are not directly recycled in the fuel fabrication process) and as secondary outputs from ventilation filters or from cleaning of the facility.
+- 4.105.
+Conversion facilities and enrichment facilities should be designed to minimize the generation of waste both in operation and in decommissioning.
+For economic and environmental reasons, the recovery of uranium and the reuse of chemicals are common practices in conversion facilities and enrichment facilities.
+These practices minimize the generation of waste in both solid and liquid forms [8, 9]. - 4.106.
+In the design phase, including in the design for uranium recovery, a review of various techniques should be undertaken to identify the most appropriate technique to minimize waste generation.
+Safety related factors should also be taken into account in selecting the most appropriate technique. - 4.107.
+In the case of conversion facilities and enrichment facilities, the nuclear material to be recovered is uranium both from scraps and as secondary outputs from ventilation filters or from cleaning of the facility.
 The process of recovering uranium from scraps may include dissolution and solvent extraction, which generate liquid effluents.
 An appropriate balance should thus be achieved between the loss of uranium through unrecovered waste and the generation of liquid effluents in the recovery process.